anindhya1/personalAgent---langgraph/README.md

 # Sidekick.ai

-A lightweight AI-powered sidekick that integrates multiple tools, reasoning abilities, and graph-based workflows using LangGraph to assist with research, planning, and automation.
+A lightweight AI-powered sidekick that integrates multiple tools (importantly Playwright), reasoning abilities, and graph-based workflows using LangGraph to assist with research, planning, and automation.

 **Live demo:** https://huggingface.co/spaces/Anindhya/AIAssistant_LangGraph